-Back at the warehouse, the Doctor uses packs of explosives to destroy the Daleks.
+Back at the warehouse, the Doctor uses explosives to destroy the Daleks.

-Sue: He’s too much like Rambo.
+Sue: He’s too much like Rambo in this.
 I don’t like it.

 Davros unleashes his virus and the Daleks succumb to its effects.

-In the heat of the battle, Lytton takes out of one his own men.
+In the heat of battle, Lytton kills one of his own men.

 Sue: Ooh, a red light in the face.
 Nasty.